Purdue-CS193/homework-0-rosner1/index.md

-## Jonah Rosner
+## Jonah Rosner's First CS 193 Homework
-- he/him/his
-- Purdue 2027
-- Colts and Pacers
+# Favorite Parts of CS 193
+- The course leads seem cool
+- I think I'll enjoy the content
+- Some of my friends are in the same lecture